uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

 1. Let's limit our first summary to Survey Question 1 Responses:
    - De-select **survey-question-2.pdf** file by clicking on the checkbox on the right of the file name.<br>
    <img src="images/nblm-deselect-q-2.png" style="width:250px;padding:10px;border: 1px solid #555;" alt="NotebookLM Create new button"><br>
-   -
+   - You will now only be asking questions about the responses to _Survey Question 1_.
-3. Identify some possible surprising or counterintuitive insights from the journal articles and video by typing the following into the chat box and press Enter: ```Extract 2-3 surprising or counterintuitive insights from these journal articles.```
+3. Let's ask NotebookLM to summarize the responses to _Survey Question 1_ by typing the following into the chat box and pressing Enter: ```PUT PROMPT HERE.```
   - **Reflection**: Are the insights supported by the citations that link to the parts of the article that support the insights?
+4. **OLD WORKSHOP MATERIALS BELOW...**
-3. Identify contradictory findings or interpretations between these journal articles.
+3.Identify contradictory findings or interpretations between these journal articles.
 Type the following into the chat box and press Enter: ```Identify any contradictory findings or interpretations between these studies.```
   - **Reflection**: Are the contradictory findings supported by the citations?
 4. Identify common themes or research questions shared by these articles.
 Type the following into the chat box and press Enter: ```What common themes or research questions emerge when examining these articles together?```
   - **Reflection**: Do the themes and research questions look reasonable based on what you've read in the articles?